+The University of Toronto provides information about recording lectures.
 Students who wish to request to record a lecture/classroom session as an accommodation for a disability should contact Accessibility Services.

 The Department of Physical Therapy supports the responsible use of recordings for the purpose of augmenting the learning experience of students within the program.
-For the purposes of this policy, "recordings" includes video recordings, audio recordings, and photographs.
+For the purposes of this policy, 'recordings' include video recordings, audio recordings, and photographs.